pfaivre/mdp/docs/Installation.md

 ## Installation

-mdp has been tested on Windows 7, Linux Mint 17.2 and Fedora 22, but it should works as well on other platforms.
+mdp has been tested on Windows 7, Ubuntu 20.04 and Fedora 22, but it should works as well on other platforms.

 It depends on: